MENU

 A competent liver forms a significant barrier between intestinal toxins and general circulation.
 It could lead to hepatic malfunction, allowing intestinal toxins and bacteria to be unscathed through the liver.

-Medical scientists thought that the biliary function was independent of liver disease.
-Now, some physicians look upon it as a secondary infection of the liver.
+Medical scientists thought that biliary function was independent of liver disease.
+Now, some physicians regard it as a secondary infection of the liver.
 Lymph channels common to the bladder and the liver may be another source of disease transmission.
 It is a liver disorder of one type or another.
 In other words, it stresses that we’ll most likely find the other two if we detect one of three conditions.

 Remaining front

 Let’s look at the liver, which cannot handle toxins from the intestine, and other focal infections, including the products of necrosis of its cells, the kidney.
 Unfortunately, the kidney did not evolve to reduce the number of toxins entering the liver.
-Or to detoxify them as efficiently as the liver.
+Or detoxify them as efficiently as the liver.
 What toxins the kidney does remove from the blood often begin to necrose the renal tubules, and eventually, renal failure ensues.
 Thus, it should not be surprising that chronic intestinal disorders lead to liver, kidney, heart, artery, joint, and skin disorders.